AndreasKranz/MachineLearningOmega/README.md

 1. Open Models.ipynb

-2. Adjust file path in for three data:
+2. Adjust file path in for three data: (finalalDataSet.csv, test_set, tain_oversampled)
--finalalDataSet.csv
--test_set
--tain_oversampled

 3. Run all code cell to see the results.